saedabdu/mcp-apple-notes/TOOLS_PLANNING.md

 - **Folder Creation**: Use `create_folder(folder_name, folder_path)` where:
   - `folder_name` is the name of the folder to create
   - `folder_path` is the optional path where to create it (empty for root level)
+- **Note Creation**: Use `create_note(name, body, folder_path)` where:
+  - `folder_path` can be simple folder or nested path
+  - Must exist before creating note
+  - Special characters in name and body are automatically escaped

 ### **Error Handling for Invalid Paths**
 When users provide incorrect folder paths, the system provides helpful error messages: